MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 ## Clear performance profiles

 If you want to clear the performance profile data, for example, if you want to start over with a new recording, choose the **Clear** button on the **Performance Profiler** page.
+The data is now cleared, and you can start a new recording.

 ## Uploading performance profiles